psyar8/FSE_CourseWork_4/README.md

 	 * Test Result: PASS/FAIL
 	 */

-###Test Naming Structure
+### Test Naming Convention

-Test Naming Convention
+We have a unique ID for all the tests that we carried out.
+In the documents we have a test table which contains the tests that we carried out for the different classes.
+Each test is assigned with a unique ID, which is referenced in teh JUnit files.
+All the tests for the CompanyEmail class has test ID's starting from 100.
+All the tests for the CompanyProject class has test ID's starting from 200.
+All the tests for the CompanyEmailSystem class has test ID's starting from 300.

-100 level = email
+* 100 level = CompanyEmail
-200 level = project
+* 200 level = CompanyProject
-300 level = email system
+* 300 level = CompanyEmailSystem

-Bug Naming Structure
+### Bug Naming Structure
 BUG100 LEVEL = EMAIL
 BUG200 LEVEL...